 Oakland School for the Arts (OSA) is a nonprofit public charter school founded by Governor Jerry Brown – then Oakland’s Mayor – in 2002.
-Now in its 17th year, OSA serves over 750 students in grades 6-12 tuition-free.
-OSA is housed in Downtown Oakland’s historic Fox Theater, Sweet’s Ballroom and Newberry building.
+Now in its 20th year, OSA serves over 800 students in grades 6-12 tuition-free.
+OSA is housed in Uptown Oakland’s historic Fox Theater and Newberry Building.

-OSA is in development to become a Linked Learning Pathway School offering an immersive arts program and a strong academic curriculum.
+OSA is a Linked Learning Pathway School offering an immersive arts program and a strong academic curriculum.
 We serve youth from across the Bay Area with a preference for Oakland-based students.
 OSA students complete a challenging academic curriculum with an emphasis in one of nine artistic fields: Dance, Digital Media, Fashion Design, Instrumental Music, Literary Arts, Production Design, Theatre, Visual Arts and Vocal Music.

 Grades 6-8: 20 to 1 academic faculty & 12 to 1 arts faculty

 Grades 9-12: 25 to 1 academic faculty & 15 to 1 arts faculty